 One concern with cassette toilets is the size of the holding tank.
 Cassette toilets have a significantly smaller holding tank compared to their permanent counter part.
 For example, there was a built-in 40 gallon waste tank in our old RV.
 We could boondock 10-12 days before breaking camp to find a dump station (How to Dump RV Tanks).
 However, we were limited to dump stations in the old RV.
 With the cassette toilet, we can dump at a station or a public bathroom.

 The cassette toilet is not the same as a portable toilet.
 The difference is the cassette toilet is permanently attached to the RV or boat.
 However, both toilet systems have a portable waste tank that can be removed for dumping.

 The toilet is permanently secured to the outer wall of the driver’s side of the RV.
 The toilet bowl turns up to 180 degrees on its base to maximize the small space.
-There is a handle along the outside of the toilet bowl that will open and close the valve to the waste holding tank below.
-Once the valve is open, push the flush button.
-Close the valve after the water has drained.
+Our toilet is limited to 90 degrees due to the space in the wet bath.
+There is a handle on the outside of the toilet bowl that will open and close the valve to the waste holding tank below.

 The flush button is installed on the wall of the bathroom above the toilet.
 The water is connected to RV’s central water tank.
 Next to the flush button is the waste tank level indicator.
 A red light indicates when the waste tank is full.
 There are models that have their own water holding tank for flushing.

 The portable waste tank sits below the toilet.
 It can be accessed from a door on the driver’s side.
 There is a lock on the door to prevent theft of the portable waste tank.